daemonchild/carpark-manager/README.md

 To do: Documentation here

+## Folder Structure

+## Build Notes

+There are a number of ways to build this Java project.

 ## Docker Container

-Prebuilt:
-- Test
-docker run -ti --rm daemonchild/carpark-manager:0.1

-- Final
+The preferred way to build

-docker run -ti --rm daemonchild/carpark-manager:1.0 (not published)
+docker run -ti --rm daemonchild/carpark-manager:1.0

 ## Build Notes - Manual Build